 Cyclone Idai, one of the worst disasters to hit Southern Africa, devastated much of Mozambique, Malawi, and Zimbabwe.
 Cyclone Kenneth brought additional damage to Mozambique.
-Over 2.5 million people are in need of immediate assistance.
+An estimated 2.5 million people needed immediate assistance.

-Cross Catholic Outreach is collaborating with local Catholic partners to provide much-needed food and shelter to affected families and children.
+Cross Catholic Outreach collaborates with local Catholic partners to provide much-needed food and shelter to affected families and children.

 Join Cross Catholic Outreach’s emergency relief today.